- About Us

 What if I need to cancel a course registration?

-11. To cancel a course you have registered for, email firstname.lastname@example.org or call the office at 715-592-6595.
-You will forfeit at least part of your tuition fee, and in some cases, all of it.
-This is to ensure that we do not have to cancel the course on remaining participants, as well as to cover the administrative costs involved in registering and cancelling the registration.
-For the full cancellation policy, please visit our registrations policy page.
+11. To cancel a course you have registered for, email email@example.com or call the office at 715-592-6595.
+You will forfeit at least part of your tuition fee, depending on how much time is left before the course begins.
+For our full cancellation policy, please visit our Policies page.

 Can I pay for a course with a check?